4miit/TrendWise/README.md

-# Folder structure of  TrendWise
+# Folder structure of  Full-Stack-CleverBook

 ```bash